 The first Holy Eucharist each Sunday is a peaceful hour long spoken liturgy of Word and Sacrament for those drawn to contemplative silence.

-Christian Education – 10 AM (Sung Morning Prayer during summer months)
+Christian Education – 10 AM (Sung Morning Prayer 1st Sunday of the Month)

 Sunday School for adults and children offers a variety of courses taught by clergy and devoted lay instructors through fall and spring semesters.
 The first Sunday of every month features Sung Morning Prayer instead of classes.